 Consider the key elements that enhance this wetland’s significance:

-- The lagoons are managed under public ownership by the New Plymouth District Council, ensuring regulatory protection.
+- The lagoons are managed by the New Plymouth District Council, ensuring regulatory protection.

-- Active measures like fencing and a reserve management program are in place to combat threats from pest animals.
+- Active measures like fencing and reserve programs combat threats from pest animals.

-- The area is recognized as a protected natural habitat by the Department of Conservation.
+- The area is recognized as a critical natural habitat in regional conservation plans.

 Regional Ecological Significance